dharmab/8492sqdn.net/content/guides/hotas/index.md

 Badly designed.
 Has an inverse force curve making precise inputs and aiming extremely difficult.

+### Turtle Beach Velocity One Flight Deck

+Not great, not terrible, but for the price you can get a much better HOTAS from VKB.

 ### Thrustmaster HOTAS Warthog Flight Stick

 Poor gimbal quality, stick is too heavy for the base, you can get much better sticks for less money